-Currently the PSI's Advisory Committees are:
+Currently the PSI Advisory Committees are:

-- 1. Special Purposes Committee: The role of the Special Purposes Committee is to provide advice to the President of the PSI Council on matters which may arise between scheduled meetings of Council.
-The Committee also makes recommendations to the Council for appointments to the PSI's Advisory and Disciplinary Committees.
-The Committee is also responsible for making recommendations to Council in relation to how the PSI Council governs its own business, in the area of fitness to practise regulatory functions e.g., standard operating procedures in relation to sanctions procedures and the Publications and Disclosure Policy.
-The Committee meets as and when required by the President. - 2.
-Performance and Resources Committee: The role of the Performance and Resources Committee is to advise the Council in relation to the delivery of its strategic objectives, and the performance and resourcing of the organisation This will include the organisation's performance against the Service Plan, the organisation's development requirements (people, process, technology), resource optimisation and deployment, and delivery, as well as strategic financing.
+- Special Purposes Committee: The role of the Special Purposes Committee is to provide advice to the President of the PSI Council on matters which may arise between scheduled meetings of Council.
+The Committee also makes recommendations to the Council for appointments to the PSI's Advisory Committees.
+The Committee does not meet on a scheduled basis, but only when requested to do so by the President. - 2.
+Performance and Resources Committee: The role of the Performance and Resources Committee is to advise the Council in relation to the delivery of its strategic objectives, and the performance and resourcing of the organisation.
+The Committee meets at least four times a year. - 3.
+Regulatory and Professional Policy Committee: The role of the Regulatory and Professional Policy Committee is to advise the Council on PSI policies, and the operationalisation of its regulatory functions.
+The Committee meets at least four times a year. - 4.
+Audit and Risk Committee: The PSI's Audit and Risk Committee acts independently of Council, to examine the adequacy of the nature, extent and effectiveness of accounting and internal control systems within the PSI, and to ensure compliance with the principles of good governance.
+The Committee meets at least four times a year.